muratkeremozcan/cypressExamples/cypress-mailosaur/README.md

 One can keep building the test suite with the api docs [](https://docs.mailosaur.com/reference).
 * [Downloading attachments](https://docs.mailosaur.com/reference#download-an-attachment)
 * [Spam test](https://docs.mailosaur.com/reference#perform-a-spam-test)
-* Validating links in email: have a look at `retrieveMessage` function in use.
-The idea is to [retrieve the the message by id](https://docs.mailosaur.com/reference#retrieve-a-message) and access its html, links, images, attachments etc. properties.
+* Validating email content: the idea is to utilize the `getEmailBody` function and access its html, links, images, attachments etc. properties.
+From there on you can build on the test suite

 > Note: [`sendmail` npm package](https://www.npmjs.com/package/sendmail) has been included to send custom emails utilizing `cy.task()`.
 Usually your application would be sending these emails.